 When people seek out professional medical care they seldom suspect that their medical problems will get worse, be misdiagnosed, or that they will end up more ill than they were before entering the medical system.

-At the medical malpractice law offices of SMA Law Group we see many people and children who have unfortunately been victims of negligent medical care and are seeking answers to many questions.
+At the medical malpractice law offices of SMT Legal we see many people and children who have unfortunately been victims of negligent medical care and are seeking answers to many questions.
 Our Personal Injury Lawyers in Pittsburgh, PA are compassionate, yet aggressive and experienced in winning medical malpractice claims for our clients.

 Our compassionate and aggressive personal injury attorneys can help you answer some of these questions and help you determine whether you have a medical malpractice case.
 All consultations are free and we work on a contingency fee basis, which means we do not collect any fees unless we make a recovery for you.

-There is no cost to speak with our experienced medical malpractice attorneys who are committed to helping victims and their families find answers and cope in their struggles.
+There is no cost to speak with our experienced medical malpractice attorneys who are committed to helping victims and their families find answers and cope with their struggles.
 Contact us today.

 The trust that patients put into medical professionals to care for their wellbeing and their loved ones’ wellbeing should never be compromised.
 But when it is there are legal actions that can be taken to ensure that those who are not doing their jobs properly are held accountable.